What the critics have been saying:

-On an unrelated note, here's the Jerkchickenburg town anthem, which - strangely, purely coincidentally - is also named Jerkchickenburg.
-Odd but untrue*
+On an unrelated note, here’s the Jerkchickenburg town anthem, which – strangely, purely coincidentally – is also named Jerkchickenburg (which is odd but untrue*)

 As you’ll notice, it’s an instrumental.
 There once were words but they were in the long defunct and painfully difficult to speak ancient language of Jerkchickenburgian.
 No-one could pronounce them and no-one knew what they meant.
 This was very embarrassing for all concerned.

-* Odd but untrue is - again, strangely and again, coincidentally - the town's motto.
-You couldn't make this stuff up.
-(Well not if you expect to get paid for it anyway).
+* Odd but untrue is – strangely and coincidentally – the town’s motto.
+You couldn’t make this stuff up.
+At least not if you expect to get paid for it.

-Legend has it that Byron once visited Jerkchickenburg.
-Any sensible person would dismiss that as myth and nonsense, though it might explain how a couple of lines alluding to one of his poems found their way into the Jerkchickenburg song Blue
+Legend has it that Lord Byron once visited Jerkchickenburg.
+Any sensible person would dismiss that as myth and nonsense, although it might explain how a couple of lines alluding to one of his poems found their way into the popular Jerkchickenburg song Blue.

-Hence it's very strange indeed to hear a song like Once We Were Just Happy emanating from the back room of the pub.
+Hence it is very strange indeed to hear a song like Once We Were Just Happy emanating from the back room of the pub.

 Every five years Jerkchickenburg hosts its “Annual Short Film Festival”.
 (Hey, don’t ask me.
 We’ll just have to assume that they don’t know what the word “annual” means).
 The winner last time wasn’t this one: